Get Ready for Take Off at NASA Space Center Houston

 You can purchase tickets for NASA Space Center Houston on their website or via a ticket booth inside the space.
 If you're gunning for a discount, try CityPASS Houston.
-You'll save almost 50% on Houston's most popular attractions including the Downtown Aquarium, Houston Museum of Natural Science, the Houston Zoo, and other tourist favorites.
+You'll save on Houston's most popular attractions including the Downtown Aquarium, Houston Museum of Natural Science, the Houston Zoo, and other tourist favorites.

 Space Center Houston Parking

 Space Center Houston provides visitor parking for $5 and accepts cash and credit cards.

 There's plenty to keep you busy for hours at Space Center Houston.
 All exhibits are included as part of the price of admission, but the simulator rides cost between $6 and $10 per person.
 Learn all about the ongoing exhibits below: